po0uyan/rust-secure-pass-gen/README.md

 ## Contribution

-Feel free to enhance this project by forking it and create a PR.
+Feel free to enhance this project by forking it and creating PRs.\
-Leave a start if you find this useful.
+Leave a star if you find it useful.